RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/5_active_filters_doc.rst

 Second order low pass filter
 -------------------------------------
-OpAmp followers for buffering regular analog filters are great, but if we add just another RC pair, we can make the filter stronger.
-I won’t bore you with detailed explanations of how that works.
-Here is the schematic for a second order low pass filter:
+OpAmp followers are great for buffering regular analog filters, but by adding another RC pair, we can create a second-order low pass filter for even better filtering performance.
+The detailed explanations of how this works can be found in relevant literature, but here is the schematic:

 .. image:: img/5_LPF2.png
 	:name: active second order high pass filter
 	:align: center

-The eagle eyed among you will notice a good old RC low pass filter, buffered by an OpAmp follower.
-The rest is less intuitive.
-Corner frequency of this filter is calculated as such:
+The perceptive readers may observe a familiar RC low pass filter, followed by an OpAmp follower.
+However, the remaining part is less straightforward.
+The cutoff frequency of this filter is computed as follows:

 	.. math:: f_C=\frac{1}{2\pi\sqrt{R_1 C_1 R_2 C_2 }}

 Second order high pass filter
 -------------------------------------
-Are you ready to be amazed by the unexpected schematic of a second order high pass filter?
-Sorry to inform you that you won’t be.
-It’s the same as before, just resistors and capacitors switch places.
-Even corner frequency is the same.
-Here’s the schematic:
+The schematic for a second order high pass filter is not surprising, as it is the same as the previous circuit for a second order low pass filter, with the positions of resistors and capacitors switched.
+The corner frequency is also the same.
+See the schematic below:

 .. image:: img/5_HPF2.png
 	:name: active second order high pass filter
 	:align: center

-But what’s the point?
+Second order filter benefits
 --------------------------------
 Good question!
 From what I’ve told you so far, second order filters require an OpAmp and extra pair of resistor and capacitor.
 Let us explore the benefits of second order filters.
 The first, and the most prominent one, is greater signal attenuation slope.
 First order filters’ slope is 20 dB/decade.
 Each additional order adds another 20 dB/decade, meaning that second order filters have 40 dB/decade attenuation slope.
 And yes, higher order filters exist as well.